 Once you’ve confirmed your plant is safe to eat, there are plenty of ways to make the most of your sunflower.
 With a little creativity, you can use all of the following parts of the plant:

 The roots of the sunchoke, a species of sunflower also called “Jerusalem artichoke” or “sunroot,” can be roasted, sliced thin and fried, shredded into slaw, steamed, mashed with potatoes, marinated, or even chopped raw and added into salads.
 Green City Growers regularly plants sunchokes at our production sites such as Whole Foods and Fenway Farms .

 Interestingly, sunflower stalks are the lightest natural substance known to man, with a specific gravity one-eighth that of cork.
 Science aside, sunflower stalks make great snacks, too.
 With a satisfying crunch and a taste comparable to celery, the stalks of young sunflowers can be added to salad, or eaten raw with hummus or peanut butter.

 Sunflower leaves can be used as a greens for salad, boiled in the same way you might cook spinach, or even baked like kale chips.
-Sunflower leaves have also been used as an herbal supplement, with the leaves steeped to make tea.
+The leaves are also used as an herbal supplement, with the leaves steeped to make tea.

 While sunflower petals might make for pretty garnishes, they can actually be used in salads, too, and they add more than just a dash of color.
 Known for their unique bittersweet taste, they can be used as a compliment to sweeter flavors in your dish.